emacdona/onlispBookClub/projects/blog/_posts/2023-12-03-lisp-macros.markdown

     aren't providing a set of expressions which make up the function body.
 Instead, we already _have_ a function (the one returned by `slope-intercept-line`) and we just want to give it a name.

-[^out-of-order]: Hold on!
+[^out-of-order]: Hold on.
 Can we evaluate this expression? "f" doesn't have a value!
 The answer is "yes", we can
     evaluate it.
 This macro expansion doesn't attempt to call "f" -- it just generates code that _would_ call it.

 [^books]: Some available free online: